Elliot-Akande/mobile-menu/README.md

 - `menuItems` (Array of Objects): An array of menu item objects.
 Each object should have the following properties:
   - `title` (String): The text to display for the menu item.
+  - `icon` (SVG Element, optional): An optional icon to display alongside the menu item.
   - `callback` (Function, optional): An optional callback function to execute when the menu item is clicked.
 - `customClass` (String, optional): An optional custom CSS class to apply to the menu container.